michaeljohns2/CommunityTable/README.md

 The most vulnerable among us often suffer alone, with limited resources and often without hope.
 Community Tables builds highly localizable software to strengthen and renew the social contract among neighbors, so that no one struggles in isolation again.

 ## Stakeholders (User Personas)
 We have identified 3 stakeholders which drive our initiatives.
-While we are building CommunityTable products to be easily customized by any local community organizer -- captured by the term _localized_ -- our initial efforts are grounded by Michelle, the Founder of Community Table TN.
+We are building Community Tables products to be easily customized by any local community organizer -- captured by the term _localized_.
+Our initial efforts are grounded by Michelle, the Founder of Community Table TN.
 Michelle is our first customer and viewed as our primary stakeholder during this initial product increment.
 The other two stakeholders are composites of known neighbors in need and community members, respectively.
 Persona template adapted from [orangebus](http://orangebus.co.uk/insights/the-power-of-proto-personas).

 ### Michelle (Site Owner)